 Yes, the museum currently process credit cards or debit cards used as credit at this time.
-Credit card payments are not accepted for group programs.
+Credit card payments are not accepted for school group programs.

 Is the Museum handicapped accessible?

 Can we register for programs on the same day?

 There are a number of programs offered at the museum which require pre-registration.
 Please refer to the desired program’s information page for additional details.